A Piano in the House: Plot

 the Fortunes' normally solemn butler Marvin begins to grin brightly.
 He says that he is happy because he is well paid, enjoys his work, and likes his two employers.
 When Fitzgerald protests that he treats Marvin poorly, Marvin reveals he finds his ego and temper amusing, to the point where he frequently has to restrain himself from laughing aloud.
 Again, this change ends when the tune does.

-Fitzgerald suspects that the piano makes people reveal their innermost thoughts depending on who inserts the roll and what particular song is played.
+Fitzgerald suspects that the piano makes people reveal their innermost thoughts depending on what particular song is played.
 He tests it further by playing a roll for Khachaturian's "Sabre Dance" on the piano for Esther.
 She says she hates him and believes that he married her because he wanted someone to bully rather than love.
 She attributes her marrying him to youthful naïveté.
 Satisfied with the piano's performance, Fitzgerald decides to use it on the birthday party guests.

 The first guest to arrive is the playwright Gregory Walker.
 Gregory professes a distaste for any emotional involvement, but Fitzgerald plays a roll for "These Foolish Things (Remind Me of You)."
 As it plays, Gregory admits to strong feelings for Esther and even confesses that they had a tryst while she was on vacation.
 Esther enters and is mortified and implores Fitzgerald not to play the piano to the other guests.

 The rest of the guests arrive.
 Marge Moore is the life of the party, enjoying the food and company while making jokes about her heavyset figure.
 When no one immediately volunteers for Fitzgerald's "party game," he picks Marge as the first to listen to the piano.
 As the piano plays Debussy's "Clair de lune", Marge goes into a trance, identifying herself as a little girl named Tina who loves to dance ballet.
 Fitzgerald encourages her to demonstrate, and she does so, prompting laughter from all of the party guests except Esther and Gregory.
 With further prompting, Marge speaks dreamily about her desire to be a tiny, "perfectly formed" snowflake, melting in the hand of a man who loves her.
 The guests stop laughing while Fortune continues to roar with glee.
 The song ends, and a humiliated Marge takes her seat.